I’ve been to Rio de Janeiro many times, however, most of the time I only visit its famous beaches, Christ Redeemer, Sugar Loaf and downtown.

 Visiting Rio de Janeiro

 - Where is it located?

-Rio de Janeiro, or just Rio, is the capital of Rio de Janeiro (state) and is located on the Southeast of Brazil, distant 1,162 Km (720 miles) of Brasilia, Brazil’s capital, and 436 Km (272 miles) of Sao Paulo, the biggest city in Brazil.
+Rio de Janeiro, or just Rio, is the capital of Rio de Janeiro (state) and is located in the Southeast of Brazil, 1,162 Km (720 miles) from Brasilia, Brazil’s capital, and 436 Km (272 miles) from Sao Paulo, the biggest city in Brazil.

 - How to get there

 ∗ There are two airports in Rio: Galeão, GIG (the international) and Santos Dumont, SDU (the domestic).